Skip to main content

 Frequently Asked Questions

 Most people need 10-15 certified copies.
 The exact number depends on how many financial accounts, insurance policies, and properties need to be handled.
-It's better to order extra copies upfront since additional copies ordered at the same time are cheaper than ordering more later.
+Ordering extra copies upfront is typically cheaper, since additional copies ordered at the same time cost less than ordering more later.

 A certified copy has a raised seal and signature from the vital records office and can be used for legal purposes like claiming benefits, closing accounts, and transferring property.
 An informational copy is for personal records only and cannot be used for official transactions.